Re:Zero: Anime

 An anime television series adaptation was announced by Kadokawa in July 2015.
 The series is directed by Masaharu Watanabe and written by Masahiro Yokotani, with animation by the studio White Fox.
 Kyuta Sakai is serving as both character designer and as chief animation director.
 Music for the series is composed by Kenichiro Suehiro.
 Kentaro Minegishi is the series' director of photography, and Yoshito Takamine serves as art director.
 Jin Aketagawa handled sound direction for the anime, and sound effects were produced by Yuji Furuya.
 Other staff members include Hitomi Sudo (editing), Yu Karube (3D director), Saaya Kinjō (art configuration), Izumi Sakamoto (color design), and Noritaka Suzuki and Gōichi Iwabatake (prop design).

-The 25-episode series premiered on April 4, 2016, (Note: The series is listed to have premiered on April 3 at 25:35, which is the same as April 4 at 1:35) with an extended 50-minute first episode.
-It was broadcast on TV Tokyo, TV Osaka, TV Aichi, and AT-X. The series was simulcast by Crunchyroll.
-Episode 14 and 18 ran 2 minutes longer than a typical anime episode, clocking at 25 minutes and 45 seconds.
-The final episode ran 3 minutes longer, clocking at 27 minutes and 15 seconds.

-A series of anime shorts featuring chibi versions of the characters, titled Re:Zero ~Starting Break Time From Zero~ (Re:ゼロから始める休憩時間(ブレイクタイム), Re:Zero kara Hajimeru Break Time), were produced by Studio Puyukai to accompany the series.
-The shorts ran for eleven episodes before being replaced by a new series of shorts, titled Re:PETIT ~Starting Life in Another World from PETIT~ (Re:プチから始める異世界生活, Re:Puchi kara Hajimeru Isekai Seikatsu), which began airing on June 24, 2016, and ran for 14 episodes.
-(Note: The shorts are aired every Friday after the main episode on AT-X, and then streamed online four days later) The shorts are directed, written, and produced by Minoru Ashina, with character designs by Minoru Takehara, who also animated the series alongside Sumi Kimoto and Chisato Totsuka.
-Kenichiro Suehiro reprised his role as composer for the shorts, while Tomoji Furuya of Suwara Pro produced the sound effects.
-Jin Aketagawa directed the sound at production company Magic Capsule.